flores58c/CST_383_Titanic_Project/README.md

 Why was the project undertaken?
 What was the research question, the tested hypothesis or the purpose of the research?

 We have taken up this project in order to, study the various demographics of the people onboard the Titanic, determine how various factors influenced their survival.
 These factors include age, gender, and class.
 Since these factors typically have strong effects on how an individual is viewed in society, this project can show how these factors may or may not still have held influence in a chaotic situation such as this.
+Our generalized hypothesis is that women will survive more than men.

 Selection of Data 20%